ArchieDxncan/Cobblemon-Transporter/README.md

 ---

 ## Limitations
-Due to the amount of Pokémon data that exists in Cobblemon, Pokémon exported to Cobblemon do not retain:
+Due to the limitations of stored Pokémon data, Pokémon exported to Cobblemon do not retain:
  - Movesets
  - OT
  - Met Date, Location